imjoy-team/ImJoy/web/public/docs/user_manual.md

 ## Plugin Engine
-The Plugin Engine allows to run Python plugins.
-You have to **install** it once from [GitHub](https://github.com/oeway/ImJoy-Engine/releases), it will then check for updates at each launch.
+The Plugin Engine allows to run native Python plugins.
+You have to **install** the ImJoy Desktop App or the command line script from [here](https://github.com/oeway/ImJoy-App/releases), it will then check for updates at each launch.

-You have to **launch** the engine each time you re-start the ImJoy app and you use plugins relying on the engine.
+You have to **launch** the plugin engine each time you re-start the ImJoy app and you use plugins relying on the engine.
 If the engine is not connected, you will get an error message in the lower part of the ImJoy interface.
 <img